 Looking at it from a research perspective, McKinsey Global Institute estimates that between 1980 and 2015, the introduction of the PC has displaced 3.5 million jobs in the U.S. while creating 19.2 million new ones at the same time.
 In addition to clearly offsetting the balance between jobs lost vs. created by the PC, the ones created have increased labor productivity under the influence of the new technology.
 I think the conclusion is obvious, change is scary but it drives progress and helps create The Workplace of the Future.

 Artificial Intelligence drives task automation

 AI is a key driver across the industries today and has helped organizations automate tasks to ensure efficient completion and deliver accurate results.
-In this development ML plays a crucial part.
+In this development, ML plays a crucial part.
 Computer systems have the potential to learn from a large amount of data and make predictions through algorithms and statistical models.

 As a consequence, a range of jobs has already been lost to automation and many remaining ones are at risk.
-Today’s smart factories are ruled by robots that can assembly cars, cook ready-meals, sew garments or make our medication.
+Today’s smart factories are ruled by robots that can assemble cars, cook ready-meals, sew garments or make our medication.
 Self-service machines replace the cashier in the local supermarket.
-Apps and services such as booking.com, Airbnb, Skyscanner and Google Flights make the travel agent redundant.
+Apps and services such as booking.com, Airbnb, Skyscanner, and Google Flights make the travel agent redundant.
 Even at the stock market dehumanization is in full progress.
 The World Economic Forum estimates that around 10% of trades on today’s stock markets are made by humans.

 Looking ahead, I see no sign of this trend slowing down.
 McKinsey Global Institute states that 50% of current work activities could technically be automated by adapting already existing technologies.